comp110-lytle/comp110/site/team/documentation/leads/hack110.md

 ## Responsibilities

-- Handle majority of Hack 110 logistics and planning.
+- Handle Hack 110 logistics and planning.
-- Oversee and facilitate team communication concerning Hack 110.
-- Construct the outline for the hackathon.
 - Reach out to sponsors to help with food, drinks, prizes, etc.
 - Manage Team110 budget, organize list of supplies, and calculate costs.
 - Assign role allocations for workshops, coffee chats, and other stations.